aneksteind/MoreTalesOfHoffman/README.md

   --out TEXT                      the .csv file to write results to
                                   [required]
-  --verbose / --quiet             print the graph names during execution --help                          Show this message and exit.
+  --verbose / --quiet             print the graph names during execution --dot-dir TEXT                  the directory containing DOT files for use
+                                  in named graph bounds checking  [default:
+                                  GraphDir/]
+  --help                          Show this message and exit.
 ```

 ## caveats
-Running this code with the intention of using `named` graphs requires a directory of the name `GraphData`, with DOT files of graphs contained within.
+Running this code with the intention of using `named` graphs requires a directory with DOT files of graphs contained within.
 More about DOT files can be found [here](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29).
 Due to terms of use agreements in Mathematica and Wolfram, the DOT files of the named graphs in the Wolfram database are not provided here.
-The names of the graphs used can be found in `graph_data.csv`.
+The names of the graphs used can be found in `graph_data.csv`, and DOT files of these named graphs can be produced using [this](https://reference.wolfram.com/language/ref/format/DOT.html).